csillaout/Snipper-Snippets-API/README.md

 # FastAPI Snippet Manager

 This is a simple FastAPI application to manage code snippets.
-The application allows users to create, retrieve, and filter code snippets by language or ID.
+The application allows users to create, retrieve, update, and delete code snippets by ID or language.

 ## Features